Sama Chakeva: Celebration

-The celebration starts from the night of Chhath puja.
+The celebration starts on the night of Chhath puja.
 This is the 7th day of the month of Kartik.
 Young, mostly unmarried girls assemble near the ghats of chhath with a basket containing small idols of sama and chakeva, candles, kohl, clay made daily use appliances etc. at night.

 The statuettes carried by the girls comprise, Shama, Chakeva, Chugala, Jhailwala (cymbalist), Mirdangiya (drummer), Brindavan, a wild fowl, a bumblebee and a dog, the characters of the Shama Chakeva festival.